openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 Here we have a table that contains 10 elements, each with their own NUMBER-CODE (with a value of 10) and ITEM-ID (with a value of "R3").

-We can move the value 3 to each of the elementary numeric data item and the value "X" into each of the elementary alphanumeric data items in the table:
+We can move the value 3 to each of the elementary numeric data items and the value "X" into each of the elementary alphanumeric data items in the table:

 ```
 INITIALIZE TABLE-ONE REPLACING NUMERIC DATA BY 3.
 INITIALIZE TABLE-ONE REPLACING ALPHANUMERIC DATA BY "X".
 ```

-After running the two INITIALIZE statement, NUMBER-CODE will contain the value of 3, while ITEM-ID will contain the value of "X ".
+After running the two INITIALIZE statements, NUMBER-CODE will contain the value of 3, while ITEM-ID will contain the value of "X ".

 ### Assigning values using VALUE clause